salmankhwaja/InfoSecDocs/SwitchOffSMBSigning.md

 This guide is made for switching off SMB Signing in different Operating Systems.
 Please do keep in mind, that general windows Adminsitration is required to do these tasks.

-nsure that the windows is updated with MS17-010.
+Ensure that the windows is updated with <a href="https://technet.microsoft.com/en-us/library/security/ms17-010.aspx">MS17-010</a>.
 If this update is not installed, Microsoft provides a temporary workaround to disable the SMB Protocol.
 Disabling this protocol will impact the functionality of file sharing.
 The procedure for disabling SMB protocol is listed below.

 ### For Windows 8 and Windows Server 2012
 ```